 moves from notification status back to the

-You can configure auto-close functionality on all advisors through the Advisors page when you schedule the advisor against one or more servers.
 When auto-close is enabled, the event remains open while the condition that triggered the event is still in effect.
-When the condition is no longer in effect, the event is automatically closed with the configured auto-close test.
-You can still manually close such events before resolving the issue.
-For more information handling events, see Chapter 18, Event Handling.
+When the condition is no longer in effect, the event is automatically closed.
+You can also manually close such events before resolving the issue.
+Events can also be closed by event handlers.
+For more information on handling events, see Chapter 18, Event Handling.

 To close an individual event, click the [X] icon in the Actions column.
 Document the resolution using the Notes text area and choose the Close Events button.
 During the closing operation, you can also reconfigure the rule scheduling that triggered this event by checking the checkbox titled "After closing, take me to the page for adjusting schedules of Advisor(s) that reported these events."
 This option will open the Advisors configuration page with the related Advisors selected.

 For more information on configuring advisor scheduling and auto closing, see Table 19.3, “Advisor Edit Menu Controls”.

 To close a number of alerts simultaneously, select the checkbox beside each event to close and click the Close Selected Events button.

 When closing individual or multiple events, a notification window